-David is a theatre producer.
-He has been Artistic Director and Chief Executive of Battersea Arts Centre (BAC) since 2004, sharing the Joint Artistic Directorship with David Micklem from 2008–2012.
+David Jubb is a theatre producer.
+He was Artistic Director and Chief Executive of Battersea Arts Centre (BAC) from 2004 to 2019.

-Prior to this, David was Director of Your Imagination (2001–2004), a company dedicated to producing independent artists including Ridiculusmus, Kazuko Hohki and Toby Jones; Development Producer at BAC (1999–2001), working with Artistic Director Tom Morris to develop Scratch and BAC’s Ladder of Development; and Director (1998–1999) of the Lion & Unicorn Theatre for Central School of Speech and Drama.
-David has also has worked as a teacher and lecturer in secondary and higher education.
-David was Chair of Kneehigh Theatre from 2008–2013, and Chair of the London Theatre Consortium from 2012–2015.
+Prior to working at Battersea Arts Centre, David was Director of Your Imagination, a company dedicated to producing independent artists including Ridiculusmus, Kazuko Hohki and Toby Jones; Development Producer at Battersea Arts Centre working with Artistic Director Tom Morris to develop and launch the organisation’s Scratch process; and Director of the Lion & Unicorn Theatre.
+He has also taught in secondary and higher education in Northampton, Bristol and London.